-What are WordPress Tags?
+What are WordPress tags?

-In practice, the tags are typically displayed either alongside or under the post itself and are clickable — if users click through they’re taken to a list of all posts on your site that share the same tag.
+In practice, the tags are typically displayed either alongside or under the post itself.
+Users who click through are taken to a list of all posts on your site that share the same tag.

-Clicking on these tags will take visitors to a list of pages with similar content; this might include posts about entryway tile installation, kitchen sink plumbing or even exterior waterproofing — all of which may be relevant to user interests and are connected by tags.
+Clicking on these tags should take visitors to a list of pages with similar content.
+This might include posts about entryway tile installation, kitchen sink plumbing, or even exterior waterproofing — all of which may be relevant to user interests.

 WordPress Tags vs. Categories